seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 2013/14 due to declining trawl-survey estimates of abundance and concerns about the health of the stock.
 The directed fishery resumed again in 2014/15 with a TAC of 300 t (0.655 million pounds), but the fishery performance was relatively poor with a retained catch of 140 t (0.309 million pounds).
-The retained catch in 2015/16 was even lower at 48 t (0.105 million pounds) and in 2016/2017 the fishery was closed.
+The retained catch in 2015/16 was even lower at 48 t (0.105 million pounds) and the fishery has remained closed since 2016/17.

-3. **Stock biomass**: The 1978-2017 NMFS trawl survey mean biomass is 5,762 t with the 8th lowest value occurring in 2017 (the fourth lowest since 2000) with a biomass of $\ge$ 90 mm carapace length (CL) and larger male crab of just under 1,800 t (~31% of the long term mean;
+3. **Stock biomass**: The 1975-2018 NMFS trawl survey mean biomass is 5,664 t with the 8th lowest value occurring in 2018 (the third lowest since 2000) with a biomass of $\ge$ 90 mm carapace length (CL) and larger male crab of just at 1,730 t (~31% of the long term mean;
-6.12 million lbs with a CV of 60%).
+3.814 million lbs with a CV of 28%).
-The most recent 3-year average of the NMFS survey is 65% of the mean value, suggesting a general decline in biomass compared to the survey estimates in 2010 and 2011 that were nearly twice the current average.
+The most recent 3-year average of the NMFS survey is 41% of the mean value, suggesting a general decline in biomass compared to the survey estimates in 2010 and 2011 that were over 6 times the current average.
 The assessment model estimates dampen the interannual variability observed in the survey biomass and suggest that the stock (in survey biomass units) is presently at about 45%